About Bill & Kim Cook

 2002: Did their first Wrap Mortgage Deal.

 2003: Bill began writing a weekly real estate investing newspaper column for the Daily Tribune in Cartersville, Georgia.
-Over the next 13 years, his column was syndicated to a number of other newspapers.
+Over the next 13 years, his column was syndicated to a number of other newspapers in Georgia.

 2003: Used a Performance Note for the first time.